ArduPilot/ardupilot_wiki/plane/source/docs/arming-throttle.rst

 Some pilots will not want to use the rudder arming capability.
-To only allow throttle arming via the ground control software set the ARMING_DIS_RUD parameter to 1.
+To only allow throttle arming via the ground control software set the ARMING_RUDDER parameter to 0.
 The autopilot will no longer arm throttle when full right rudder is applied on the RC transmitter.